 (5) The net proceeds of any sale under this section are to be credited to the Consolidated Account.

-[Section 64 amended by No. 77 of 2006 s.
+[Section 64 amended: No. 77 of 2006 s.
 4.]

 65. Prohibiting offender from involvement with dangerous goods

 (1) If a court convicts a person of an offence against this Act, the court, having regard to the matters set out in subsection (3), may make a prohibition order prohibiting the person for a period set by the court from all or any of the following —